Sidney Sheinberg: Boards and honors

 In 1987, he received the DeWitt Carter Reddick Award at the University of Texas in Austin, and in 1989 he was named a Lifetime Honorary Member of the Directors Guild of America for his decades of service on the DGA-AMPTP Creative Rights Committee.
 He received the AIDS Project Los Angeles Commitment to Life Award in 1991, the Medal of Honor from the American Academy of Achievement in 1994 and the GLAAD Media Award in 1996.

 Sheinberg and his wife jointly received the 1995 Simon Wiesenthal Center's Humanitarian Award.
+In 2008, he received the Mike Farrell Human Rights Award from Death Penalty Focus.

 Sheinberg Place (a street on the Universal Studios lot in Los Angeles), was dedicated in his honor February 4, 2008, at a ceremony honoring the former studio chief.
 David Geffen, Jeffrey Katzenberg and Steven Spielberg were among those attending.

 Personal life

 Sheinberg married actress Lorraine Gary in 1956.
 Together, they had two sons, William and Jonathan, with whom he co-founded The Bubble Factory in 1995.